If you want an experience…

 Even the race calendar may change.

-The series may even be canceled.
+The series may even be canceled as the series progresses.

 So be sure to look at the latest calendar about dates and location on the Kerala tourism website.